Certora/Tutorials/05.Lesson_GettingFamiliarWithCVT/ScriptExercise2/README.md

 If time differences don't seem that significant, keep in mind that these are relatively simple examples.
 In the future, you will encounter runs that may take longer to run.

 > :bulb: Remember, you can use `certoraRun --help` command to read more about the flags and the run command syntax.

-Also - could this be a good point to see Chandra's talk?